carmen-timpau/BBO-Capstone-Project/README.md

 **Project Description:**

-Black-Box Optimisation (BBO) Capstone Project, in active development as part of the 6-month Professional Certification in Machine Learning and AI programme at Imperial College London.
+Black-Box Optimisation (BBO) capstone project, in active development as part of the 6-month Professional Certification in Machine Learning & AI programme at Imperial College London.

 **Project Status:**